What we are reading this week (beginning Friday, July 29, 2022):

 We see the LORD Yahweh speaking to Moses from between the wings of the cherubim in 7.89.

 The principle of the tithe carried over into the people element.
-The Levites were chosen to be that tithe of people out of all of the tribes.
+The Levites were chosen to be the tithe of people out of all of the tribes.
 There is a place, and I’m not sure where it is, that there is an actual head count of the tribes, and for every person that the tribe of Levi fell short of ten percent, an amount of money was paid.

 The family of Aaron, as we have seen, are Levites.
-But this particular family was chosen out of the Levite clan to be the priests, and the other Levites (all of those outside of Aaron’s family) were to assist them in the work of the tent of meeting, and eventually the Temple worship (8.18-19).
+But this subset of the particular family was chosen out of the Levite clan to be the priests, and the other Levites (all of those outside of Aaron’s family) were to assist them in the work of the tent of meeting, and eventually the Temple worship (8.18-19).

 Notes on Lamentations

 This book can be quite depressing, but quite instructive nonetheless.
 Imagine the horror and the sadness in the young prophet at seeing his nation destroyed and the people dispersed.
 The rest of his life will be spent in Babylon, where he and his people would face who knows what?
 There is a spark of hope, however, in the middle of the third chapter (3.19-26); there is a call to repentance in 3.40-42, and then a plea and appeal to God at the very end of the last chapter that the Lord not forget his people (4.19-22).

 I remember my affliction and my wandering, the bitterness and the gall.
 I well remember them, and my soul is downcast within me.
 Yet this I call to mind and therefore I have hope: Because of the Lord’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.
 (3.19-23)

 No one thought Jerusalem could fall, not even the other kings of the earth.
 No one outside of the prophets really could comprehend this until it happened (4.12).